 I am looking for a TV for bedroom usage.
 I was thinking about 42 in plasma?
 Is this good a choice?

 plasma for my basement.
-Seems like a lot of people talking about Panasonic's but i've heard the Samsung are just as good for picture quality and have less image retention issues.
+Seems like a lot of people are talking about Panasonic's, but I've heard Samsung's plasmas are just as good for picture quality and have fewer image retention issues.
 Is that true?

 Both are really good Plasma TV brands.
 You will not be disappointed with either of them.
-Panasonic do have better picture quality (mostly from the deeper blacks) but the difference isn't big.
-The same is true for image retention, it is more common on Panasonic but by only a slight margin.
+Panasonic does have better picture quality (mostly from the deeper blacks), but the difference isn't big.
+The same is true for image retention; it is more common with Panasonic, but by only a slight margin.
 Choosing between the two brands is mostly splitting hairs.

 Which technology (lcd, led or plasma) is best for a TV used in a lobby?

 Usually, lobbies are well lit rooms and not a dedicated TV area.
 You will appreciate the high brightness of an LCD/LED over the deep blacks of a Plasma in such an environment.
 As for an LCD vs an LED, they are basically the same technology - they are just at a different price point.